d99kris/nchat/README.md

     muted_notify_unread=0
     muted_position_by_timestamp=1
     read_indicator=✓
+    syncing_indicator=⇄
     terminal_bell=1
     top_enabled=1

 ### attachment_indicator

-Specifies text to prefix attached filenames in message view.
+Specifies text to prefix attachment filenames in message view.

+### attachment_prefetch

+Specifies level of attachment prefetching:

+    0 = no prefetch (download upon open/save)
+    1 = selected (download upon message selection)
+    2 = all (download when message is received) <- default

+Non-default options are currently only supported for Telegram, not other protocols.

 ### confirm_deletion

 Specifies whether to prompt the user for confirmation when deleting a message.

+### downloadable_indicator

+Specifies text to suffix attachment filenames in message view for attachments not yet downloaded.
+This is only shown for `attachment_prefetch` < 2.

 ### emoji_enabled

 Specifies whether to display emojis.
 Controlled by Ctrl-y in run-time.

+### failed_indicator

+Specifies text to suffix attachment filenames in message view for failed downloads.

 ### help_enabled